 What colors complement SW 7015 Repose Gray?
-I’ve put together 4 different color palettes showcasing 12 colors that coordinate beautifully with Repose Gray.
+Here’s 4 different color palettes to choose no matter what your style is.

-Like the popular Believable Buff, it’s non-trendiness and ability to be a supporting player instead of the main focus of the room is it’s charm.
+Like the popular Believable Buff, a lack of trendiness and ability to be a supporting player instead of the main focus of the room is it’s charm.

 When you need a gray that’s warm and versatile and not picky about how you use it, pick SW 7029.